 Groomers generally require a wide range of dog grooming equipment.
 But the tools needed for Bichon Frise grooming specifically include the following (affiliate links)

-- A slicker brush which is a brush with hundreds of short wires embedded in a rubber backing.
-Since the Bichon is a small dog, the owner might want to get a gentle sort of slicker with softer bristles.
+- The best brush for Bichon Frise, in my opinion, would be a slicker brush.
+This is a brush with multiple short wires embedded in a rubber backing.
+Since the Bichon is a small dog, you might find that a gentle slicker with softer bristles works best.

 - Scissors for clipping